-Hello and welcome to my blog.
-This is where I post all things wotto, new projects and art.
+Hello.
+Welcome to my blog.
+This is where I post new projects and talk a little bit about my experiences with clients.
 If you are interested in any kind of commission please head over to the contact page.

 I recently learned from the founder of Ballsy that the original product I design packaging for had now hit into the hundreds of thousands of sales.
 This blew my mind.
 The art I created is out there in many, many homes all over the world.
 More importantly, the instructional art I created is hopefully encouraging men everywhere to check themselves out for signs of testicular cancer.
 After all that is why I was so drawn to the project.
 To help raise money for testicular cancer awareness.
 With a percentage of each of those bottles going to charity the sales report was very good to hear.
 That all started back in 2020.
 Two years later I have designed a larger Holiday collection and a Valentine’s collection last year.
 For this year they invited me back.
 Yay!

 The art direction was focused on the original bottle I design but this time applying it to a box.
 The doodle I created was enormous.
 Extremely detailed and had an over arching theme of love.
 It showcases a lot of characters.
 Mostly couples flirting, kissing and falling in love.
 It’s a jumble of hidden elements and fun discoveries.
 It’s the largest vector repeat pattern I have created to date.
 It was also used to create boxer shorts and socks.
 The final product looks great and as always, Ballsy took a lot of beautiful product shots.
 You can see all of the work I have created for Ballsy here and you can pick up the items here at their website.View Full Post